 When to see a healthcare provider

-Your doctor can perform tests to identify the cause and recommend appropriate treatments, whether it’s antibiotics for a UTI, medication for BV, or lifestyle adjustments.
+Your doctor can perform tests to identify the underlying cause and recommend appropriate treatments, whether that's antibiotics for a UTI, medication for BV, vaginal estrogen therapy for atrophic vaginitis, or pelvic floor physiotherapy for incontinence-related odor.

 Why do I smell ammonia down there?

 If you happen to notice an ammonia odor in your vaginal area, don’t worry — there are several reasons this could happen, and most of them aren’t serious.
 One common culprit could simply be sweat or urine residue.
 When sweat mixes with bacteria or gets trapped in your underwear, it can sometimes create an ammonia-like odor since sweat contains urea, which is also in urine.
 Another possibility is dehydration, which can lead to more concentrated urine that has a stronger odor, especially if any traces linger on your skin or clothes.
-Additionally, sometimes bacterial imbalances like BV can result in unusual odors, including an ammonia scent.
+Additionally, bacterial imbalances like BV can sometimes result in unusual odors, including an ammonia-like scent.
 Don't forget that menstrual products need to be changed regularly, and practicing good hygiene can help, too.
-If the smell sticks around or comes with unusual discharge, itching, or burning, it’s a good idea to touch base with a healthcare provider or take an Evvy Vaginal Health Test
+If the smell lingers or is accompanied by unusual discharge, itching, or burning, it’s a good idea to touch base with a healthcare provider or take an Evvy Vaginal Microbiome Test.

 How do I stop my underwear from smelling like ammonia?